Read The Ultimate Guide towards Bitcoin ETFs.

 Abubakar Nur Khalil shares his personal journey with Bitcoin.
 Starting in 2017, he was drawn to Bitcoin’s technology and potential, leading him to learn coding and contribute to Bitcoin Core.
 His involvement in the Bitcoin space has since expanded to include launching Recursive Capital, a Bitcoin wallet and contributing to various Bitcoin Core and other Bitcoin-related initiatives in Africa.

-The Duality of Bitcoin in Nigeria: Adoption and Criminality
+The Duality of Bitcoin in Nigeria: Adoption and Criminality in Africa

-The interview touches on the high adoption rate of Bitcoin in Nigeria, which is juxtaposed with its criminal use, particularly in scams.
-Despite this, Abubakar emphasizes that the scams are not indicative of Bitcoin’s future trajectory but rather a symptom of a lack of understanding, proper regulation, and will be drowned out over time by legitimate use-cases.
-He highlights the importance of educating both the public and government officials about the differences between Bitcoin and other cryptocurrencies.
+Whitestream discovered several Bitcoin scams in Africa using InstagramThe interview touches on the high adoption rate of Bitcoin in Nigeria, contrasting it with its criminal use, particularly in scams.
+Despite this, Abubakar emphasizes that these scams are not reflective of Bitcoin’s future trajectory.
+Instead, they are a symptom of a lack of understanding and proper regulation.
+Moreover, he believes these scams will be overshadowed by legitimate use-cases over time.
+Additionally, he highlights the importance of educating both the public and government officials about the differences between Bitcoin and other cryptocurrencies.

 Government Policies and Bitcoin’s Resilience